How to Vote

 Return Options

-• By Mail: The United States Postal Service recommends returning your completed ballot in the mail at least seven days (or more!) before election day.
+- By mail: The United States Postal Service recommends returning your completed ballot in the mail at least seven days (or more!) before election day.
 No postage is required.

-Voter Centers and Polling Locations
+Vote Centers and Polling Locations

 Voting for the First Time

-If you are planning to vote for the first time and plan to do so in person after registering to vote without providing your driver's license number, California identification number or the last four digits of your social security number on your registration form, you may be asked to show a form of identification when you go to the polls.
+If you are planning to vote for the first time and plan to do so in person after registering to vote without providing your driver's license number, California identification number or the last four digits of your Social Security number on your registration form, you may be asked to show a form of identification when you go to the polls.

 Additional Resources

-Before casting your ballot, it is also important to know your rights!
+Before casting your ballot, it is important to know your rights!
 Check out the California Voter Bill of Rights for more information.